-The annual growth rate of the outstanding amount of debt securities issued by euro area residents was 2.3% in April 2019, compared with 2.4% in March.
-For the outstanding amount of listed shares issued by euro area residents, the annual growth rate decreased from 0.4% in March 2019 to 0.0% in April.
+The annual growth rate of the outstanding amount of debt securities issued by euro area residents was 2.9% in July 2019, compared with 2.8% in June.
+For the outstanding amount of listed shares issued by euro area residents, the annual rate of change was -0.1% in July 2019, compared with 0.0% in June.